 In 2013, the City of Pomona conducted a count of the homeless population living in the city.
 They found roughly 630 homeless individuals living in the city, 65% of whom were originally Pomona residents.
 During the survey, these individuals were asked what they needed to move from temporary or inadequate shelter to housing.
 The answers varied between food, clothing, medical care and job training with the top answer being affordable housing.

 Mosaic Gardens at Pomona is a 46-apartment affordable housing community with 23 units reserved for formerly homeless individuals and households.
 Other low-income families qualify to live there if they earn up to 60% of the area median income.
 Amenities include a community space where resident services programs and other events take place.
 Mosaic Gardens at Pomona provides a stable and supportive place that encourages growth and self-sufficiency by providing permanent homes and vibrant programs in the community spaces at the property.
-As our service provider partner, The People Concern supports the 23 formerly homeless households by providing intensive case management services.

 An onsite Linc Housing resident services coordinator facilitates programs for all 46 households, including educational workshops, after-school tutoring, exercise, financial literacy, computer classes, and social events.